 However, it is paramount you only state the facts and do not speculate.
 Avoid any discussion of fault or injuries.

-If they ask you directly what happened, you can tell them you would prefer to give a written statement, and we can help you with this process.
-You can also politely decline their request for additional information until after you talk to your attorney.
+If they ask you directly what happened, you can tell them you would prefer to give a written statement.
+We can help you with this process.
+You can also politely decline their request for additional information until after you have obtained a lawyer.

 Click to contact our personal injury lawyers today

-We can protect your right to recover compensation after an Ohio car accident.
-We will handle all aspects of your legal case, including building a strong argument to support a payout from a settlement agreement or personal injury lawsuit.
+We can help protect your right to recover compensation after an Ohio car accident.
+We will handle all aspects of your legal case, including calculating your damages so you seek a fair settlement agreement.
+We can also help you file a personal injury lawsuit.

 - Documenting and photographing the car accident scene